sarahforzley/universal-docs/api/endpoints.md

 }
 ```

-To call the above endpoint, you would have to specify the body of `Invoke-RestMethod`.
+To call the above endpoint, specify the body of `Invoke-RestMethod`.

 ```powershell
 Invoke-RestMethod http://localhost:5000/user -Method Post -Body "{'username': 'adam'}"